 Considering the design shown in Figure-26, we have 2 C-RPs in our network, one belongs to GROUP-A and the other GROUP-B.and each one of the C-RPs are configured up to this point to act as a C-RP and introduce itself to the C-MAPPER.
-Also it should be noted that both RPs MUST be inside the same DOMAIN.
+Also it should be noted that both C-RPs MUST be inside the same DOMAIN.

-In order to bring redundancy in to the network, each C-RP must be told to become peer with a C-RP in another group, so they will be able to exchange their entire MULTICAST MAPPING TABLE and A-MULTICAST MAPPING TABLE.
+In order to bring redundancy in to the network, each C-RP must be told to become peer with a C-RP in another group, so they will be able to exchange their entire AMMT.
 This way we will cover both needs of the network which are high availability (backup C-RP) and redundancy at the same time.
-But it MUST be noted that a C-RP cannot and MUST NOT become peer with a C-RP in another domains.
+But it MUST be noted that a C-RP cannot and MUST NOT become peer with a C-RP in another domain.